 "Doc Hollywood": Interview with Celeb Rhinoplasty Surgeon Dr. Raj Kanodia

-Having performed some 9,000 rhinoplasty surgeries over the past 30 years, it’s no wonder veteran plastic surgeon to the stars Dr. Raj Kanodia has been called “Doctor Nose” by People, “Doc Hollywood” by Vogue, and named one of the most sought after procedures, there is no shortage of rhinoplasty specialists but few are as sought after as Dr. Kanodia.
-Zwivel recently sat down with the Dr. Kanodia to find out what makes him tick, and learn more about his unique set of skills and artistic vision.
+Having performed some 9,000 rhinoplasty surgeries over the past 30 years, it’s no wonder veteran plastic surgeon to the stars Dr. Raj Kanodia has been called “Doctor Nose” by People Magazine.

+As one of the most sought after procedures, there is no shortage of rhinoplasty specialists but few are as sought after as Dr. Kanodia.
+Zwivel recently sat down with the Dr. Kanodia to learn more about his unique set of skills and artistic vision.

 For something seemingly as silly as a nose, nobody should feel insecure or shy about wanting a better looking one.
 Our goal is to help people refine their noses and allow them to look like themselves while removing these stigmas they’ve placed on themselves because of it.

 Before and after closed rhinoplasty pictures, courtesy of Dr. Kanodia and Dr. Dugar

 How do you see celebrities influencing the perception of plastic surgery?

 The Kardashians are without question among the biggest influencers on the planet.
 I think there’s a lot of millennials who desire to look as perfect as they do, which in turn likely stimulates more interest in plastic surgery and minimally invasive procedures like lip injections, lasers, and body contouring procedures.